jbranchaud/ruby-projects/Text/count_vowels/README.md

 ## Extensions

-- [x] For added complexity have it report a sum of each vowel found.
+- :ballot_box_with_check: For added complexity have it report a sum of each vowel found.
-- [x] Prompt the user to input a file name instead of a string and count the vowels in that file.
+- :ballot_box_with_check: Prompt the user to input a file name instead of a string and count the vowels in that file.

 ## Solution